imanghafoori1/laravel-microscope/README.md

 - It checks for all the psr4 autoload defined in the composer.json file and goes through all the classes to have the right namespace, according to PSR-4 standard.
 - It automatically corrects namespaces (according to PSR-4 rules)
 - It also checks for references to the old namespace with the system and replaces them with the new one.

-<a name="generate"></a>

-### `php artisan check:generate`

-You make an empty file, and we fill it, based on naming conventions.

-If you create an empty `.php` file which ends with `ServiceProvider.php` after running this command: </br>
-- It will be filled with a boilerplate and correct Psr-4 namespace. </br>
-- It will be appended to the `providers` array in the `config/app.php`

 <a name="imports"></a>